fractalcounty/homebrew-godot-dev/README.md

     brew tap fractalcounty/homebrew-godot-dev
     ```

-2. Install the latest release from godot-builds:
+2. Install the latest unstable release from the [godot-builds repo](https://github.com/godotengine/godot-builds/releases):

     ```zsh
     brew install --cask godot-dev
     ```

-    Optionally, install a specific version:
+    To optionally specify a specific dev preview/release canidate (only 5 most recent are included):

     ```zsh
     brew install --cask godot-dev@4.3-rc1
     ```

-    Note that while `godot-dev` doesn't conflict with the official stable `godot` cask, you can't install multiple `godot-dev` casks from this tap at once.
+    Note that while `godot-dev` doesn't conflict with the official stable `godot` cask, you can't install multiple `godot-dev` casks from this tap at once as it would conflict with the CLI tool.

+3. Open `Godot Dev.app` or invoke it via the CLI:

+    ```zsh
+    godot-dev --version
+    ```

 ## Updating